siv4n/travelBuddy/README.md

-# Travel Buddy - Final Project
+# Travel Buddy — Final Project

-A feature-rich Android travel sharing application built with Kotlin that allows users to upload, share, and discover travel posts with beautiful destinations.

-## Project Overview

-Travel Buddy is designed as a travel sharing social platform where users can create posts about their travel experiences, share them with the community, discover posts from other users, and explore popular destinations.
-The app emphasizes modern Android architecture patterns and Firebase integration for seamless cloud functionality.

 ## Requirements Compliance Checklist

-### 1. Minimum Passing Requirements ✅
+### 1. Minimum Passing Requirements

-- [x] **One user can upload/share content that includes both text and image**
+- [x] **One user can upload/share content that includes both text and images**
-  - Location: `CreateTripFragment` and `FirebasePostDataSource`
-  - Users can select an image and add title, location, and description
+  - Users can select images and add title, location, and description
   - Images are uploaded to Firebase Storage

 - [x] **Another user can see the same shared content**
-  - Location: `DiscoveryFragment`
-  - All posts are displayed in a shared feed using `getAllPosts()`
+  - All posts are displayed in a shared feed

 - [x] **The app displays content from an external REST API**
-  - Location: `DestinationsFragment`, `DestinationApiService`, `DestinationDataSource`
   - Endpoints for popular destinations with weather/temperature data
-  - Note: Replace `https://api.example.com/` with actual API endpoint

-### 2. App Completeness ✅
+### 2. App Completeness

 - [x] **Clear and coherent story/use case**
   - Travel sharing platform for discovering and sharing travel experiences